platipodium/vinos/doc/storymap-logbook/paper.md

 2022-04-21 16:36 6.9469°E 53.685°N Need to return within next 24 hours to keep catch fresh
 ```

 Once at a suitable location, the gear is lowered into the water and the trawl begins.
-Usually, a single haul lasts one hour, and every 6 minutes the weight change in the dragged net is recorded to monitor the catch.
-Today, the net is filling only slowly and after 1 hour 16.4 kg shrimp are hauled abord.
-Well, better than nothing: Edda makes a not to return within the next 24 hours to land the catch while it's still fresh.
+Usually, a single haul lasts one hour, and every six minutes the weight change in the dragged net is recorded to monitor the catch.
+Today, the net is filling only slowly and after one hour 16.4 kg shrimp are hauled abord.
+Well, better than nothing: Edda makes a note to return within the next 24 hours to land the catch while it's still fresh.

 ## Zigzagging the sea